-Applicants seeking to defer their admissions must contact the Associate Dean of Admissions for approval.
+Applicants seeking to defer their admissions must contact the Associate Dean of Admissions for approval by June 1 of their matriculation year.
 Typically requests for deferrals are approved for an opportunity that will enrich the student’s future career as a physician or for extenuating family circumstances.

 Admission with Advanced Standing (Transfer Applications)

 PLEASE NOTE: Due to the large number of returning third year students, transfer students will not be considered for the 2016-2017 academic year.

 The University of Pittsburgh School of Medicine offers limited opportunities for admissions with advanced standing as space in the third year class permits.
 This may range from 0-3 spots each year.
 Advanced-standing applications will be considered only for entry into the third-year class.
 Applications are reviewed individually, with a preference given to candidates who have a compelling need to transfer to the University of Pittsburgh.